Mara-Li/obsidian-simple-colored-folder/README.md

 ## 🎨 Configuration

 In the plugin settings, you can customize :
-- Export to a css snippets (instead of inject into the DOM)
+- Export to a css snippets (instead of inject into the DOM)[^1]
 - Default colors (when creating new folders)
-- Folder name prefix for CSS varaible
+- Folder name prefix for CSS variable
-- Custom CSS templates
+- Custom CSS and Style Settings templates
-- Custom style settings template

 ![settings](./docs/assets/plugin_settings.png)